-Sometimes your Wear OS watch needs to be rebooted or reset, here's how
+How to reboot or factory reset a Wear OS watch

 How to factory reset a Wear OS watch

-If your smartwatch isn't performing correctly, or if you got a new phone, you'll want to know how to factory reset your watch to get it back up and running in tip-top shape quickly.
+If your smartwatch isn't performing correctly, or if you got a new phone, you'll want to know how to factory reset your watch to quickly get it back up and running in tip-top shape.
+The first batch of steps walks through how to reset your Wear OS watch from the watch itself.

 - Follow steps 1 through 3 for rebooting your Wear OS watch.

-- At step 4, choose disconnect and reset.
+- In step 4, choose disconnect and reset.

 - If you are pairing the watch to a new phone, you can skip to step 6.